takertao2/threadychain/README.md

       code .

-If you are on windows this command (code .) will open the Visual Code editor inside the folder and enable you to perform changes if necessary, you can use this for the next step, if you want to do everything in the command like you can use Nano.
+If you are on windows this command (code .) will open the Visual Code editor inside the folder and enable you to perform changes if necessary, you can use this for the next step, if you want to do everything in the command-line you can use Nano.

 eg.